About Santa Fe

 Through the use of thematic units in each classroom, teachers provide activities supporting development in the following domains: sensory, language and vocabulary, large and small motor, creative expression and music and literature enjoyment.
 The flexible curriculum meets the needs of children at each stage of development and awakens the child’s innate ability to “bloom” at their own pace.
 Active learning experiences are available in the following interest areas: sensory (including food experiences), blocks, dramatic play, art, and math and science.
 By frequent changes to and enrichment of the environment throughout the year coinciding with the growth of the children, teachers support learning and creativity while simultaneously facilitating emerging literacy, math, science, and social studies concepts through developmentally appropriate care.
 Parent participation is encouraged in all center activities including our parent/staff committee, classroom activities, center wide holiday events, or spur of the moment opportunities to spend time with your child in their classroom.
 Through open communication and positive parent/teacher partnership, a child’s developing self-esteem, social skills, creativity, independence, self-care and a life-long passion for learning can be fully supported.

-The policies from our PARENT MANUAL are easily accessible for you on our website.
+The policies from our Santa Fe Parent Manual are easily accessible for you on our website.
 See a quick overview below.